 1. Set the hammer on level ground.

 2. Make sure the carrier's transmission is in neutral and the parking brake is engaged.

 3. Stop the carrier engine.

-4. Remove retaining ring.
+4. Remove plug and O-ring.

 5. Remove tool retaining pin.

 6. Remove tool.
 Use lifting device if necessary.
-See "Tool specifications" on page 63.
+See "Tool specifications" on page 75.
+Notice that tool bushing and tool are locked with same tool retaining pin.
+Prevent tool bushing from dropping on ground when removing the tool.